Residence permit for self-employed persons

 1. Permanent residence for self-employed persons

 Anyone who successfully operates as a self-employed entrepreneur in Germany will sooner or later also want long-term planning security.
-The settlement permit for self-employed individuals offers exactly that: a permanent right of residence that allows you to live and work permanently in Germany.
-In this article, you will learn under what conditions self-employed entrepreneurs can obtain a settlement permit and what steps are necessary to do so.
+The settlement permit for self-employed individuals offers precisely that: a permanent right of residence that allows you to live and work permanently in Germany.
+In this article, you'll learn under what conditions self-employed entrepreneurs can obtain a settlement permit and what steps are necessary to do so.

 2. Requirements for a settlement permit for self-employed persons